ReCoN-96/calisthenics/README.md

 # calisthenics

-An app for share my passion for sport and scoped on calisthenics / street workout
+An app for share my passion for sport and focused on calisthenics / street workout

 Production: <https://calisthenics.vercel.app>